Keyboard shortcuts

 2. Git references — full/partial hashes resolve to commits

-3. Short IDs — branch short IDs resolve to branches, commit short IDs to commits
+3. Short IDs — branch short IDs resolve to branches, commit short IDs to commits, file short IDs to files

 Examples